Ethiopian Americans: Washington, D.C.

 By far, the largest concentration of Ethiopians in the United States are found in Washington, D.C. and the local metro area.
 Some conservative estimates put the number at around 75,000 residents, while other figures go up to 250,000.
 The Ethiopian Community Center was opened in 1980 to serve the area's Ethiopian residents.
 Ethiopian businessmen have also helped revitalize the Shaw and U Street vicinities.
 Although they mainly live in other parts of the capital, these entrepreneurs purchased old residential property, which they then renovated and converted into new office spaces, restaurants and cafes.
 Additionally, Ethiopian businessmen in the District of Columbia own various parking garages, taxi firms, social establishments, grocery stores, and travel agencies.

+Minneapolis-Saint Paul

+The metropolitan area with the second-highest concentration of Ethiopian Americans after Washington D.C. is the Minneapolis–Saint Paul metropolitan area of Minnesota, also known as the Twin Cities.
+Ethiopians have been migrating to the Twin Cities since the 1960s; however, like with Ethiopian immigration to the United States in general, immigration started accelerating in the 1980s and 1990s to the present, with both professionals and refugees and asylum seekers migrating to the state.
+After Somalis, Ethiopians are the second-largest immigrant population from Africa in Minnesota, and the fifth-largest immigrant population and fourth-largest country of origin of immigrants in the state.

+The Ethiopian population in Minnesota is one of the most diverse, with a large representation of Amhara, Oromo, and Tigrinya Ethiopians, with Oromo being the most spoken Ethiopian language in the state.
+The official census shows 34,927 Ethiopian-Americans living in Minnesota, while MPR estimates that 40,000 ethnic Oromos live in the state.
+Ethiopians are most concentrated in Minneapolis and Saint Paul, in the areas of Phillips, Powderhorn, Near North, University, and Longfellow, alongside many Somali Americans.

 New York City

 As of 2012, there were 4,610 Ethiopia-born persons in the New York metropolitan area.

 New York Abay Ethiopian Sports Club (NYAESC), and its local football team, is located in the Bronx borough of the city.
 The Ethiopian football team is usually sited in Van Cortlandt Park, where some Ethiopian marathoners are also found practicing, including New York City Marathon finisher Bizunesh Deba.